What Is C.E.M.&.N.T.? . . .

 Some people have accidents or traumatic events (physical, psychological or emotional) speeding up this accumulation, sometimes dramatically and instantly.
 More often than not, though, it slowly, quietly sneaks up in the background over many years.

-DSL Let-Go Yoga and DSL EdgeWork:
+DSL's Let-Go Yoga and Myo-Structural

 . . . use as their primary tools Physical/Mental & Relational Yoga and Hands-On, Myo-Structural Bodywork.
 In addition, Tai Chi/Chi Kung-based Movement Therapy and proper Ergonomics can be applied as well.
+Some people need more overt strength training, for which we use simple to do body weight exercises, not requiring any equipment to perform.

 * For Yoga Teachers or Bodyworkers wanting to move toward providing Yoga Therapy, DSL EdgeWork is the more overtly therapeutic aspect of the DSL approach.
 Although some of it is much easier to learn in Live Trainings, many of the basics are on this website, in the Member's Area, including the foundations of Preventive Yoga Therapeutics.